 - Does the invitation indicate a dress code?
 If it does, adhere to that dress code.
 If it doesn’t, wear a suit.

 - Consider time of day and season.
 Generally speaking, daytime weddings require lighter colors, whereas nighttime weddings require darker ones.
-Winter lends itself to darker colors in general, you should wear heavier weight wools and flannels in the fall and winter to keep yourself comfortable.
+Winter lends itself to darker colors in and you may want to consider heavy wool or flannel to stay warm.